Gospel

 What Does John 14:26 Mean?

-John 14:26 describes Jesus comforting His disciples before His departure, promising the coming of the Holy Spirit.
-He calls the Spirit 'the Helper,' sent by the Father in Jesus' name, to teach them everything and remind them of all Jesus said.
-This promise follows Jesus' assurance that He is preparing a place for them and that they are not being left alone.
+John 14:26 describes Jesus comforting His disciples before His crucifixion, promising the coming of the Holy Spirit.
+He calls the Spirit the Helper, sent by the Father in His name, who will teach them everything and remind them of all Jesus said.
+This promise shows God’s ongoing presence and guidance for believers.
+It’s a personal, divine teacher who never leaves us.

 John 14:26